Upgrade to a New Version

 Check Your Current Version

-To determine your current version, sign in as an admin at example.com/en-us/admin.
-The version number is displayed on the dashboard.
-You can also refer to the
+Verify your current version by logging in as an admin at example.com/en-us/admin.
+Your version number is displayed on the dashboard.
+Alternatively, check the

 Scenario A: You are currently using version